iggredible/Learn-Vim/README.md

 This guide is and will always be free.

 If you want to financially support this project, you can [purchase this guide on gumroad](https://gum.co/DADpa).
-There are two purchase options:
-- Ebooks (pdf, epub, mobi)
-- Ebooks (pdf, epub, mobi) + *200 bonus Screencasts*

 <a href="https://gum.co/DADpa"><img src="images/learn-vim-cover.png" width="100"></a>